shitian-ni/CUDA-GPT/README.md

 Modify `#define MAKETEMP 0`to `#define MAKETEMP 1` for table generations.
 Compile and execute.
 Then change back to `#define MAKETEMP 0`.

+## Known issues

+### minor result difference between CPU and GPU
+- Could be CPU precision error in multiplyVect3x3 used in bilinear_normal_projection function in stdGpt.cpp

 ## Reference
 ```
     @inproceedings{